MarshallBelles/flow-rust-sdk/README.md

 serde_json = "1.0.67"
 hex = "0.4.3"
 ```
-(this will be released on Crates.io once feature-complete)
+(this will be released on Crates.io soon)

 Usage within your main.rs: